merugumallarajasimha/Market-Research-for-air-purifier/README.md

 Consumer Awareness: Processed primary survey data to reveal the "Awareness-Action Gap" in the Indian public.

-Winning Strategy: Concluded with a final roadmap recommending a ₹12,999 target price and a focus on Sensor Accuracy—the #1 gap in current rival products.
+Winning Strategy: Concluded with a final roadmap recommending a ₹12,999 target price and a focus on Sensor Accuracy the #1 gap in current rival products.

 🛠️ Technical Stack & Skills
-Languages: Python (Pandas, NumPy, BeautifulSoup), DAX (Data Analysis Expressions), Power Query (M).
+Languages: Python (Pandas, NumPy), DAX (Data Analysis Expressions), Power Query (M).

 Tools: Jupyter Notebook, Power BI Desktop, MySQL Workbench.